Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UPpX70SHb5s.md

 ### Transcript

-> uh how many people work for saying i think it's 30 something you can go to our website and check it
+> how many people work for saying i think it's 30 something you can go to our website and check it